 Have you ever wondered what the specific phases are for buying a stock?
 Many people own stocks which makes them part owners in different companies.
 But how did they do it?
 This article will walk you through the five main phases of buying a stock.

-Phase 1: Opening an account
+Phase 1: Opening an Account

-Do you know where you can buy stocks?
+Do you know where you can purchase stocks?
 Many people have the mental image of the frenetic New York Stock Exchange trading floor with giant TVs and screens all around them.
 While this still does happen, it includes only a small fraction of the total number of trades that occur each day.
 For most investors, the easiest way to buy stock in the company is through an online stockbroker.

 Opening an account with an online stockbroker is very similar to opening a new bank account.
 For an online brokerage account, the process starts with an application where you provide evidence of your identity and choose the bank accounts you will use to fund the brokerage account.